gskaggs/blog/posts/2020_books.md

 1. Commitment

 The power of *no:*
 *Yes* can be inauthentic.
-When you say *no,* you know you're in control and not just being taken for a ride.
+When a person says *no,* they feel in control and not just being taken for a ride.
 For example, always ask "Is now a bad time?” instead of “Is now a good time?"
 If you get a *no,* you know the person is going to be focused and not just distractedly playing along.

 In general, *that's right* is a great sign.
 It signals your counterpart believes they’ve come up with a solution or idea themselves.